Everyone's circumstances change, so the services you receive should be reviewed from time to time.

 Support plans are reviewed regularly, or as your needs change.

-If there is a change in your situation and you feel that you need more help, or different kinds of services, you should contact us, whether or not a regular review is due.
+If there is a change in your situation and you feel that you need more help, or different kinds of services, you should contact adult social care, whether or not a regular review is due.

 If a review indicates a change in your needs, a reassessment may be necessary which involves looking at your needs in more detail with everyone that is involved in your care.